 Or better still, choose whole foods instead.

-Secondly, even if I liked the flavour of something non-vegan a lot, there’s no way I could justify the pain and suffering that went into making it just to satisfy my taste buds.
+Even if I liked the flavour of something non-vegan, there’s no way I could justify the pain and suffering that went into making it just to satisfy my taste buds.
 Plus it would no longer taste good to me because once the subconscious is aware of something horrendous, it will affect our conscious reaction.
 So when you cross a line to really knowing the horrors that take place in the name of our food industry, when you really really believe it, then that food can no longer taste good.

 Imagine if you were made to eat something you find repulsive by idea, say dog meat or cat meat or worms or whatever it is for you.
-No matter how tasty that food, that won’t make you want to eat if you really believe it’s wrong to do so.
+No matter how tasty that food, it wouldn’t make you want to eat it if you really believed it was wrong to do so.

 I used to be a cheese addict.
 I used to think you could have a cow with her calf and take some of the milk from the cow while the calf still lives its happy little life.
 I used to be unaware and uneducated of the truth behind the dairy industry.
 As soon as I crossed the line I no longer wanted cheese.